Arvest released the third part of its Fall 2014 Arvest Consumer Sentiment Survey which looked at spending, savings and debt.

-The Center for Business and Economic Research (CBER) at the Sam M. Walton School of Business at the University of Arkansas at Fayetteville is leading the research team and The University of Oklahoma’s Public Opinion Learning Laboratory (POLL) will conduct the telephone surveys.
-CBER, Missouri State University and Oklahoma City University will analyze state level data and provide local analysis of the findings.
+The Arvest Consumer Sentiment Survey is conducted by the Center for Business and Economic Research in the Sam M. Walton School of Business at the University of Arkansas, which also evaluates the Arkansas data.
+The University of Oklahoma’s Public Opinion Learning Laboratory conducted 1,200 phone surveys.

 The survey will be conducted twice a year, with the next survey expected to be completed in May 2015.
 With each study, the Consumer Sentiment Survey Index score will be released first, followed by a second release on consumer outlook including the Current Conditions Index and the Consumer Expectations Index, which are sub-indexes of the Consumer Sentiment Survey Index.
 The third release will focus on spending, savings and debt expectations.